bubblu2264326/hackops_enviro/README.md

 - **Recycling Requests**: Users can create recycling requests and view offers from companies with the lowest truck fare.
 - **Earn and Redeem Coins**: Users earn coins for recycling waste and can redeem them to their wallet or bank account.
 - **Locate Recycling Centers**: Users can find nearby recycling centers and submit materials directly, earning coins upon verification.
-- **Chat with Companies**: Users can communicate with companies to resolve issues or ask questions. asadd
+- **Chat with Companies**: Users can communicate with companies to resolve issues asdor ask questions. asadd
 ### Company Features
 - **Manage Pickups**: Companies can assign trucks for regular pickups, view missed pickups, and mark them as resolved.